ds-chkang/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection-model
 This is a demonstration to illustrate how to build a credit card fraud detection model.
 Logistic Regression and LightGBM applied.
 Scikit-Learn has been applied to build predictive models.
+Models are develope applying the following parts below:

 - Part 1.
 No Data Transformation
 - Part 2.
 Data Normalization